7 Analysis example of gut microbiome of ESRD patients

 plotStackedBarPlot(stana, cand_species, by="coef") + scale_fill_manual(values=c("tomato","gold"))

-Using these two factors, we summarize KO abundance information to KEGG PATHWAY information, and plot the relationship between the pathway abundance within two factors by scatter plot and heatmap.
+Using these two factors, we summarize NMF information to KEGG PATHWAY information, and plot the relationship between the profiles within two factors by scatter plot and heatmap.

 library(ggrepel)